 - Wooden planes are lighter than metal planes, so they’re handier for planing wood that’s upright where a heavier metal plane might be fatiguing to use.
 Woodworking traditionalists love the smooth feel of timeworn wood planes, and scoring one that’s a century old can be an accomplishment.
 However, adjusting the blade depth of a wooden plane often requires the use of a mallet, which takes time.
 For artisans who love wood planes, though, the extra time is well worth it.

 Made from metal but lighter in weight than other metal planes, low-angle planes are shallower in depth and often come with thicker blades that are easy to adjust.
-If you’re new to woodworking, a low-angle plane is an excellent choice to start with because it’s easy to set up and control.
+If users are new to woodworking, a low-angle plane is an excellent choice to start with because it’s easy to set up and control.

 A large knob and a curved back handle can make it more comfortable to use a heavy plane.
 Small hand planes often come with only a single knob for controlling the plane, and some all-wood hand planes feature just a block of wood the user grasps while sliding the plane along the wood.
 On a two-handle plane, the handle is typically gripped by the user’s dominant hand, while the knob in front serves as a second handle for guiding the plane.
 Round metal handles are acceptable, but polished wood handles absorb more vibration and impact, making them more comfortable to use.